AI RESEARCH PAPER | December 24, 2017

 Figure 5.
 Final developed application

 The main goal of this project was to create an application that both visualizes soccer player movements, calculates and presents in-game statistics for coaches, players, and other audiences.
 Multiple steps were taken to create this application, all starting from researching modern day technology in sports and brainstorming a low-budget alternative that could be used at a high school.
 Thus, GPS technology was determined as the best option, whereby soccer plays would be outfitted with GPS devices in order to collect data.
 Post-game, the data is retrieved and fed into the app which displays the collected coordinates and the calculated metrics.
 The software is currently being trialed, but initial experiments show promising use.
-Improvements have also been identified and ongoing works are in progress.
+Improvements have also been identified and ongoing works are in progress too for performance analysis of soccer players.